Lykoi: History of the cat breed

 In The International Cat Association (TICA) registry, the Lykoi went before the board in 2012 and was passed to "Registration Only" status by unanimous consent.
-The breed is now recognized as a Championship Breed and were able to begin competing against other Championship breeds from May 2017, with TICA.
+The breed was eventually recognized as a Championship Breed and were able to begin competing against other Championship breeds from May 2017, with TICA.
 Work is currently being done to expand the breeding program.

-In The Cat Fanciers' Association (CFA), Lykoi of all colours are accepted and competing in Provisional as of 2022.
-They are expected to be accepted as a Championship Breed in 2023-2024.
+In The Cat Fanciers' Association (CFA), Lykoi of all colors are accepted and compete in Championship Breed beginning 2023–2024.